 Depository Participant: In India there are so many Depository Participant.
 Depository Participant work is provide linkage between Central Depository and Investor.
 DP could be a Broker , Bank or any Financial institution.

 Investor or Demat account holder: Every Client has Unique client code or client ID.
 Its their identification number.
-Demat account holder use their Demat account with help of Depository Participant.
+Demat holder use their Demat accounts with help of Depository Participant.

 Read more: How Demat Account Works?

 - No Risk of Physical Damaged of Certificate

 - Safer than paper-shares (earlier risks associated with physical certificates such as bad delivery, fake securities, delays, thefts etc. are mostly eliminated)

 - Immediate transfer of securities

 - Traders can work from anywhere (e.g. even from home) not required to visit broker office.